 Getting there: All of the routes outlined here begin and end at various train stations in the Southeast Valleys of Wales — all of which can be easily reached from Cardiff Central Station.
 Of course you can load your bke up in the car, but why not reduce your carbon footprint and take the train?
 Plus, it adds to the adventure!

-Parking: Because the routes begin and end at either train stations or parks, so there is generally ample parking.
+Parking: The routes begin and end at either train stations or parks, so there is generally ample parking.
 Some locations may charge a daily or hourly fee.

 Map & Cue Sheet